markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

         ]
     }

-The `background_page` property points to an HTML page which contains the logic code for the extension.
-This HTML is never displayed, it just interacts with the browser and page via JavaScript.
-The `browser_action` section defines a button with an icon, which the user will click to open the bookmarking dialog, and the `popup` property which points to the HTML file containing the dialog form.
+The `background` property points to a JavaScript file which contains the logic code for the extension.
+The `browser_action` section defines a button with an icon, which the user will click to open the bookmarking dialog, and the `popup` property points to the file containing the dialog form HTML.

 ## popup.html